birds-swim/Dignified-Debian/README.md

 (1) My favorite distro.

 (2) To desktop Debian users (new and old): Have you ever found yourself tired of the "pre/post-install" chores that come with vanilla Debian?
-If these situations at all apply to you: installing Debian with Btrfs+Snapper, configuring Btrfs options and subvolume layout, configuring `sudo`, setting up timezones, installing zRAM/zRAM-Swap, enabling Debian Backports, installing Flatpak, or getting nonfree firmware/codecs installed on your computer, installing Grub Customizer, then Spiral Linux is for you.
+If any of these situations at all apply to you:
+- installing Debian with Btrfs+Snapper
+- configuring Btrfs options and subvolume layout
+- configuring `sudo`
+- setting up timezones
+- installing zRAM/zRAM-Swap
+- enabling Debian Backports
+- installing Flatpak
+- getting nonfree firmware/codecs installed on your computer
+- installing Grub Customizer

+...then Spiral Linux is for you.
 The Spiral Linux website does a pretty good job explaining what Spiral Linux is and isn't, but if you need a review article then here's one of my favorites: https://fosstopia.de/spiral-linux-gnome-2024.
 Yeah, it's in German, but your web browser should be able to translate the page for you (or grab an translator extension for Firefox/Chromium) so that didn't bother me.
 Spiral Linux is 100% Debian Stable.
 Which is what makes Spiral Linux glorious.
 It's not a derrivative work.
 There are no 3rd party repos/packages or distro-specific tools that might go away or worry about switching distros if the developer ever stops working on Spiral Linux.
 You get a sweet, awesome, and sanely configured Debian for the desktop that saves you time and is easy to administer.

 There's a popular, negative saying about Linux that goes like this: "Linux is free if you don't value your time."
 With Spiral Linux, now you get to keep both your time and your money.